 I was one of the lucky ones, I was introduced to the VLOOKUP and its even harder to execute HLOOKUP on the same day very early in my non-technical career.
 The person who explained it started with table arrays, navigating data and the ‘watch outs’ around columns indexing.
 That one day of training kick-started a comfortable place for working with big data sets.

-Understanding how to lookup data vertically and horizontally and return corresponding information from parallel columns/rows ushered in the democratisation of home made calculators, ready reckoners, predictive modelling, and faster accounting.
+Understanding how to look data up vertically and horizontally – and return corresponding information from parallel columns or rows – ushered in the democratisation of home-made calculators, ready reckoners, predictive modelling, and faster accounting.
 They paved the way for a new era of analytics around richer business metrics.
-In theory the humble lookup sounds easy, so how was it lost on so many who'd been on the Excel training?
+In theory the humble LOOKUP sounds easy, so how was it lost on so many who'd been on the Excel training?
 Training that senior management teams in their droves deemed not to be a return on investment.

 Here are my workplace observations from the front line.

 Absolute matching criteria caught a lot of people out.
-No one wants to have write another function to navigate ugly N/As but when the absolute match function wasnt set and the formula returned the next sequential match it added rouge data, that rocked the trust boat up the chain!
+No one wants to have to write another function to mitigate ugly N/As, but when the absolute match function wasn’t set and the formula returned the next sequential match it added rogue data that rocked the trust boat up the chain!
 Confidence once lost, is very hard to rebuild.

-Well we have the x lookup and there are many great demo videos on the internet.
-The internet is littered with demos of Excel functions and the contribution from the community is epic and very very good.
+Well, we have the XLOOKUP and there are many great demonstration videos on the internet.
+The internet is littered with demos of Excel functions and the contribution from the community is epic.
 Like the Excel training of yesteryear, none of these videos will help with the adoption of these skills if the application is not appreciated.